The Genesis Chronicles: A Proposed History Of The Morning Of The World

 The continent most drastically affected by the ice age was Europe.
 An ice sheet covered Scandinavia, northern Russia, and most of the British Isles.
 Cold weather reduced evaporation, and the ice blocked the flow of rivers northward to the Arctic, so the Black, Caspian and Aral seas were all fresh water lakes, quite a bit larger than they are now.
 There was also a river flowing from the Aral to the Caspian that no longer exists, and a wide estuary stretched across the south Russian plain, linking the Caspian to the Black Sea.
 Only a river flowed out of the Black Sea where the Bosporus and Dardanelles exist today, and some believe that even the Strait of Gibraltar was left high and dry, a natural wall connecting Europe and Africa.
 With no outlet, most of the Mediterranean dried out, leaving a few stagnant puddles and searing deserts where temperatures exceeded 160o F.(4) A landmass we call Doggerland (after the Dogger bank in the North Sea) connected Great Britain and Ireland to France, and when the glaciers melted, Doggerland was flooded and the English Channel separated the other lands--until the digging of the Channel Tunnel in our own time, anyway.

 The parts of Europe not covered by the ice were mostly tundra, a place fit only for the tough Neanderthals who entered this setting first.
 These were hunters who lived by chasing the great ice age animals: mammoths, wooly rhinos, cave bears, bison and reindeer.
+Even the rodents were supersized; we have found the bones of beavers that weighed up to 330 lbs.
 Before long, though, the glaciers melted and Europe's geography took on the form we are familiar with.(5)